GeoNet/delta/docs/sheets/RECORDING.md

 Datalogger configuration, through the __install/streams.csv__ file, is meant to provide a mechanism for mapping recorded data to a datalogger or recorder configuration.
 This is an overlay template which isn't dependent on the actual equipment being installed, only the broad settings.
-This is also the mechanism that can inject external information, such as when a stream has been flagged as being of the reverse polarity, and is mainly used to build _StationXML_ meta-data files.

 ## <a name="steps">_Overall steps_